mne-tools/mne-python/doc/development/governance.rst

 given year.
 Upon first constitution, the Steering Council decides which 50% of the members shall be granted an initial three year term to initiate the staggering.

-The maintainer team and current Steering Council will vote to fill the open seats on the Steering Council.
-Candidates can be (self-)nominated from the current maintainer team and Steering Council.
+The Maintainer Team and current Steering Council will vote to fill the open seats on the Steering Council.
+Candidates can be (self-)nominated from the current Maintainer Team and Steering Council.

 At any time, the Steering Council may increase the number of seats on the Council to